🧬

 Official measurements, coat, and temperament

-• Head: Long, with a slightly arched skull and a well-defined stop.
+• Head: The head is long and well-defined, with a slightly arched skull and a pronounced occipital bone.
+The stop is moderately marked.

-• Ears: Set low, long, and curled inward, reaching at least to the end of the nose.
+• Ears: Set low, long, and thin, curling inward, reaching at least to the tip of the nose.

 Breed Trivia